kocherlab/pipemake/README.rst

    :target: https://github.com/kocherlab/pipemake/blob/main/LICENSE

 ********
-Pipemake
+pipemake
 ********
-Pipemake is a lightweight, flexible, and easy-to-use tool for creating and managing `Snakemake <https://snakemake.readthedocs.i/>`_ pipelines.
-It was designed with two primary goals:
+pipemake is a lightweight, flexible, and easy-to-use tool for creating and managing `Snakemake <https://snakemake.readthedocs.io/>`_ pipelines.
+It was designed with three primary goals:

-1. Provide a collection of pre-built and easy to modify bioinformatic pipelines with an enphasis on genomics and social behavior analysis
-2. Provide a user-friendly interface for creating and managing pipelines with minimal programming experience
+1. Offer a collection of curated, customizable genomic analysis pipelines for researchers seeking to rapidly integrate Snakemake-based workflows into their research.
+2. Optimize computational efficiency and reproducibility by fully operating in the Snakemake ecosystem.
+3. Streamline development by creating a flexible platform with swappable pipelines that easily reuse previously written Snakemake code.

 ================
-Getting Pipemake
+Getting pipemake
 ================

 -----
-Mamba
+mamba
 -----

 .. code-block:: bash

-    conda install -n base -c conda-forge mamba mamba create -c conda-forge -c bioconda -c kocherlab -n pipemake pipemake
+    mamba create -c conda-forge -c bioconda -c kocherlab -n pipemake pipemake

 ======